 If you're interested in getting started as a crypto community manager, here are some tips.

-A community manager is a person who oversees the online community for a company or organization.
-They are responsible for developing and executing the strategy to engage and grow the community.
+A community manager is a person who oversees the online community of a company or organization.
+They are responsible for developing and executing crypto community-building strategies to engage and grow your community.
 Community managers also monitor feedback and address any concerns or complaints from community members.

-In the past, becoming a community manager for a cryptocurrency project was as simple as being an active member of the project's online community and Discord channel.
-Platforms like Reddit and Discord are still popular for crypto communities.
+In the past, becoming a community manager for a crypto project was as simple as being an active member of the project's online community and Discord channel.
+Platforms like Reddit and Discord are still popular in crypto communities.

 These days, a community manager needs to be well-versed in multiple platforms and navigate the ever-changing social media landscape.
-A community manager can be a part of the marketing team.
-Still, they are also tasked with building and maintaining community engagement.
+A community manager can be a part of any crypto marketing agency team, and they are also tasked with building and maintaining community engagement.
 A community manager's job is to engage both current and potential users of a given project.

-Community managers are responsible for building and managing the relationships between a company or organization and its customers or followers.
+Community managers are responsible for managing and building a strong relationship between a company or organization and its customers or followers.
 For example, in crypto, community managers are needed to keep the communication lines open with holders of a coin or token and investors, journalists, and other interested parties.

 The core skills you need to be a community manager in crypto include:

-Writing: This one is kind of obvious.
-A good community manager should also be an excellent writer to communicate effectively with their community.
+Writing: This one is kind of obvious: If you want to be a good community manager, you should also be an excellent writer to effectively communicate and engage your community.

 Public speaking: Community Managers must be comfortable speaking to a group of people, small or large.
 Community management is a people job.
 So public speaking is another critical skill.

 Event planning: Community Managers represent a company to their community.
 So they're also at the forefront of all events and event planning.
 A lot of the events happen both online and offline in the crypto space.
-So it is also essential for community managers to attend relevant events and grow their community.
+So it is also essential for community managers to attend relevant events for community growth.

 Other skills that are useful for a community manager:

 Social Media Marketing: Most companies usually have a dedicated marketing team that takes care of social media.
 But community management is also at the intersection of it.
-People who’re a part of the community are also often the target audience on social media.
-So community managers and marketing teams typically work together.
+People who are a part of the community are also often the target audience on social media.
+So community managers and marketing teams typically work together in social media management.

 Customer Service: Once again, customer service is something that most companies have a separate department for.
 But as community manager serve the community, they must also be able to address any concerns from their customers.